Boundary Waters Canoe Area Wilderness: Geography

-The BWCAW extends along 150 miles of the U.S.–Canada border in the Arrowhead Region of Minnesota.
-The combined region of the BWCAW, Superior National Forest, Voyageurs National Park, and Ontario's Quetico and La Verendrye Provincial Parks make up a large area of contiguous wilderness lakes and forests called the "Quetico-Superior country", or simply the Boundary Waters.
+The BWCAW extends along 150 miles of the Canadian border in the Arrowhead Region of Minnesota.
+The combined region of the BWCAW, Superior National Forest, Voyageurs National Park, and Ontario's Quetico and La Verendrye provincial parks make up a large area of contiguous wilderness lakes and forests called the "Quetico-Superior country", or simply the Boundary Waters.
 Lake Superior lies to the south and east of the Boundary Waters.